 Alternatives to a balance transfer if you have bad credit

-If you are less than thrilled with the credit card options available, or your balance transfer application is denied, you have some alternatives to consider as well.
-These options may not be perfect either, but the ultimate goal should be figuring out a way to pay off debt faster so you can move on with your life.
+If you are less than thrilled with the credit card options available, or your balance transfer application is denied, you have some alternatives worth considering.
+These options may not be perfect either, but the ultimate goal should be figuring out a way to pay off debt faster so you can move forward debt-free.

 Debt consolidation loans